tldr-pages/tldr/pages/linux/systemd-mount.md

 `systemd-mount --automount=yes {{path/to/file_or_device}}`

-- Unmount multiple mount points or devices:
+- Unmount one or more devices:

 `systemd-mount --umount {{path/to/mount_point_or_device1}} {{path/to/mount_point_or_device2}}`